• Reading

 Welcome Banner for Grandparents

 We are so lucky to have family that lives in India.
 My 5 year old daughter was so excited about her grandparents’ arrival this summer.
-In order to accommodate them we had to move things around and change our house a bit due to our little one’s arrival.
+To accommodate them, we had to move things around and change our house a bit due to our little one’s arrival.

 So we figured out how many papers we needed and I gave her the materials and let her be creative.